 It is also pretty safe to walk around Osaka at night, as long as you remain vigilant.
 But it’s not recommended for women to walk around alone in the wee hours of the night.

 If you plan to do a lot of partying and going out, I would recommend staying in Namba.
-The neighbourhood is known for loads of East Asian restaurants, izayaka bars and comic book shops.
+The neighborhood is known for loads of East Asian restaurants, izayaka bars and comic book shops.
 It’s a great party area, but it’s not that great when it comes to access to transport.
 It is close the Midosuji subway line that will get you pretty much anywhere in Osaka, but that line is not covered with the JR pass.

 Probably the best part of Osaka you can stay in is Kita Ward.
 It’s a major transport hub with several huge train stations.
 And since Osaka is a huge city, being close to train stations is pretty important.